 Your university research lab or facility is not immune to gun violence.
 In fact, according to an FBI report, 70% of all active shooter incidents occur within business or educational settings – right where you’re located.

 Obviously, you can’t stop random acts of violence, but being prepared and knowing how to respond to an active shooter or armed intruder event is the key to your survival.
 Especially when you consider that in nearly half of all active shooter incidents, police response may take up to 10 minutes.

 Survival is no accident, and closing your eyes and hoping it never happens to you is NOT the answer.
 The way to ensure you’re prepared is to include an active shooter and armed intruder scenario guidelines to your Emergency Response Plan.

 That’s where national safety, security, and risk management expert, Steve Wilder, BA, CHSP, STS, can help.
 For the last 32 years, Steve has helped research teams protect themselves.
-During his upcoming, 90-minute online training session on Wednesday, July 25th at 1pm ET, you’ll learn exactly how to improve your chances of survival should you ever end up in an active shooter or armed intruder situation.
+During his 90-minute training session you’ll learn exactly how to improve your chances of survival should you ever end up in an active shooter or armed intruder situation.

 - Accurately evaluate whether your team is really ready for a shooting emergency

 - Identify and recognize the different types of active shooter events

 - Learn The 4 Outs method so your staff can protect themselves during an active shooter event